pablo-chitaksa/adguardvpn-cli-gui/README.md

 # AdGuard VPN Cli GUI
 Simple interface for adguardvpn-cli program.
+Written on Python 3.14 with Tkinter

 ## How to install and launch it
 **IMPORTANT: BEFORE INSTALLING PLEASE MAKE SURE THAT YOU INSTALLED AND LOGGED IN adguardvpn-cli.
+ALSO YOU NEED TO INSTALL TKINTER WITH YOUR PACKET MANAGER
 You can watch how to install adguardvpn-cli at original repository: https://github.com/AdguardTeam/AdGuardVPNCLI**

 Download repo from github with site or git: